foudfou/gandi-dyndns/README.md

 of obtaining an invalid IP address as returned by a single provider.
 When the results from several different providers concur, that address is used.

+If the file contains a single provider (ex: `http://192.168.0.1`, then the first IP address found on the page is used for updates.
+This is usefull if your router gateway provides the external IP address.

 ### Use
 Simply running the script will cause it to update the IP address immediately.